sequenceiq/blog/source/_posts/2014-09-15-hadoop-2-5-1-docker.markdown

 ---
 layout: post
-title: "Apache Hadoop 2.5.0 on Docker"
+title: "Apache Hadoop 2.5.1 on Docker"
 date: 2014-08-18 20:07:18 +0200
 comments: true
-categories: [Apache, Hadoop, Docker, Registry]
+categories: [Apache, Hadoop, Docker, Registry, Ubuntu]
-published: false
+published: true
 author: Janos Matyas
 ---

 Following the release cycle of Hadoop, today we are releasing a new `2.5.1` version of our [Hadoop Docker container](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/).
 Up until today the container was only `CentOS` based, but during the last few months we got lots of requests to release a Hadoop container on `Ubuntu` as well.
-From now on we will have both released, supported and published to the offical Docker repository.
+From now on we will have both released, supported and published to the official Docker repository.
+Enjoy.

 ##Centos